Kaushik093/NeuralNetwork-Hardware-Acceleration/README.md

   - Build a CNN model using common deep learning frameworks.
   - Implement techniques such as data augmentation, batch normalization, dropout, and learning rate scheduling to enhance model performance.
   - Train the model on the CIFAR-10 dataset and validate its performance on the test set.
-  - Code file: CNN_model.ipynb ; Model file: base_model.h5
+  - Code file: CNN.ipynb ; Model file: base_model.h5

 ### Step 2: Accelerating Inference with FPGA
 - **Objective**: Use the FPGA fabric of the KRIA KV260 board to accelerate the inference of the trained CNN, maximizing throughput without significant accuracy loss.